yen311/Metro-Board-Gmae-by-JavaFx/README.md

 using development tools such as Git and IntelliJ, using JavaFX to build a user interface.
 As an extension task, you may also explore strategies for writing agents that play games.
 Above all, this assignment will emphasize group work.

-## Assignment Deliverables

-The assignment is worth 30% of your total assessment, and it will be marked out of 30.
-So each mark in the assignment corresponds to a mark in your final assessment for the course.
-Note that for some stages of the assignment you will get a _group_ mark, and for others you will be _individually_ marked.
-The mark breakdown and the due dates are described on the [deliverables](https://cs.anu.edu.au/courses/comp1110/assessments/deliverables/) page.

-Your work will be marked by your tutor against the work you push to GitLab, so it is essential that you carefully follow instructions for setting up and maintaining your group repository.
-At each deadline you will be marked according to whatever is pushed to GitLab at the time of the deadline.
-You will be assessed on how effectively you use Git as a development tool.

 ## Problem Description